RazorEnhanced/vsc-razorenhanced-uos/README.md

 #### This extension is derived from the awesome work done by https://github.com/cesarsl/vsc-uosteam

-# UOSteam Scripting language support for Visual Studio Code update to the latest RazorEnhanced specifications.
+# RE:UOS scripting language support for Visual Studio Code

-Basic support for RE:UOS scripting Language.
+Basic support for UOSteam scripting Language  update to the latest RazorEnhanced specifications.

 ## Release Notes